Join our team!

 • 3D printing experience

-• Basic electrical prototyping skills (e.g., soldering, using motors/sensors)
+• Basic electrical prototyping skills (e.g., soldering, using motors/sensors, Arduino, STM 32)

 • Understanding of basic mechanical principles (e.g., loads, moments)